Serving Orphans Across the Globe since 1985

 Donate Now – You can make a difference in their lives!

-The center is open daily with kids enjoying, games, Bible classes, Sunday worship, weekly cooking classes, academic tutoring, English classes, and much more.
-We hope that you will consider joining us in Ukraine to minster to the local community, and orphans throughout the Donetsk region.
+Despite the ‘noise’, the center is open daily with kids enjoying, games, Bible classes, Sunday worship, weekly cooking classes, academic tutoring, English classes, and much more.
+Internally Displaced people visit daily for help.

 Current URGENT Needs